Eric100911/test_cmst0_jenkins/README.md

         - Pushes (for push based events)
     - Once you have created the webhook then please encrypt your secret by running `curl -d 'TOKEN=your-secret' https://cmssdt.cern.ch/SDT/cgi-bin/encrypt_github_token` and add `GITHUB_WEBHOOK_TOKEN=encrypted-token` in the `repos/<user>/<repo>/repo_config.py` file.

 3. Once the secret is set up in the `repo_config.py` file,  one can simply commit and create a pull request from your forked version of `cmsbot` to `cms-sw/cmsbot`.
-Once the pull request is approved, the Jenkins job will also be created.
+Once the pull request is approved, the Jenkins pipeline will also be created.

 > This section is mostly borrowed from `cms-sw/cmsbot/repos/README.md ` .
 >